gustavo-hms/cli/README.md

 The description table has the following fields:
 - an optional string containing a description;
 - a `type` key describing the value this flag accepts.
 Must be one of `cli.string`, `cli.number` or `cli.boolean`.
 It defaults to `cli.string`.
-If it is set to `cli.number`, the module will try to convert the value given at program invocation to a number and print an error if it can not succeed;
+If it is set to `cli.number`, the module will try to convert the value given at program invocation to a number and prints an error if it can not succeed;
 - an optional `default` key containing a default value for this flag.
 Flags without a default value are considered mandatory.

 #### Positional arguments